KQM-git/TCL/docs/characters/hydro/tartaglia.md

 ---
-description: No. 11 of The Harbingers, also known as “Childe.”
-His name is highly feared onthe battlefield.
+description: No. 11 of The Harbingers, also known as "Childe."
+His name is highly feared on the battlefield.
 ---

 # Tartaglia